CAN Initiatives

 Take a look at some of our current and recent initiatives.

-City Beautification Program: The Hydrangea Project
+The Hydrangea Project

 CAN developed the Hortensia on-going city beautification program in 2018 as part of our tourism plan.
 Its impact: hundreds of hydrangeas planted downtown and on the waterfront, enhancing the city's visual appeal immeasurably.
 The program honors Fall River’s deep cultural ties to Portugal, where hydrangeas abound, and resulted in a city proclamation declaring June 25 as Hydrangea Day.

-Tourism Conferences
+Organizing and Hosting Tourism Conferences

 In 2012, CAN organized and hosted a conference, Renewing Our Commitment to Tourism, the first conference of its type focused on increasing tourism in Fall River.
 In 2023, we organized and hosted a cultural tourism conference about tourism best practices and marketing strategies, with speakers from Mass Office of Travel and Tourism, Mass Cultural Council, and state cultural districts.

-Cultural District Tourism Map
+Producing a Cultural District Tourism Map

 Fall River Waterfront Cultural District offers numerous opportunities to stimulate tourism.
 In support of that goal, Creative Arts Network commissioned an artist to create a colorful painting of the district and used it as the basis to produce a map the district's attractions.

-Historical Interpretive Boards
+Developing Historical Interpretive Boards

 We are currently creating a series of engaging and educational signs to tell visitors and residents the story of Fall River, its distinctive attractions, and significant aspects of the city's history.
 The boards will include text, images, and videos, as well as tactile features for the visually impaired.
 This signage will be installed along Fall River's waterfront.